MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 <!--
-THIS IS THE PROCESS REQUIRED BEFORE MSA
+THIS IS THE PROCESS REQUIRED BEFORE MSA - BACK WHEN THERE WERE LEGACY CREDS

 ### Send an invite so you can create an MSA (**read step 5 carefully**)